kwamelaryea/kwame-site/content/pages/index.md

       text: Centralised Exchange Reviews
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    subtitle: Trade on a trusted and secure platform
     text: >
       A service that provides advice and guidance to startups and small businesses.